OUR PEOPLE

 Overview

-Dr. Harper's team also strengthens youth-friendly contraceptive services, and develops, tests, and disseminates contraceptive education to combat scientific misinformation.
+Dr. Harper's team also strengthens youth-friendly contraceptive services by developing, testing, and widely disseminating contraceptive education to combat scientific misinformation.
 Her program receives 200,000 requests each year for their educational resources, available in English and Spanish.
 These visual educational tools have proven effective for adolescents and young adults from a wide range of communities in increasing their awareness of contraceptive options and how to access them.
+Medically trusted information that young people will pay attention to is an important commodity, with the prevalence of social media.
 Her team actively collaborates with their Youth Advisory Board on initiatives for young people.
-A current intiative REACH Youth is to scale effective contraceptive interventions for young people in support of their reproductive autonomy, especially those facing access challenges in the post-Dobbs context.

 Dr. Harper is working to advance contraception at all access points to complement in-person clinic care, including via telemedicine, directly at the pharmacy and online.
 With a team at UCSF Bixby, she conducted a series of studies over many years and policy contexts that helped to transform emergency contraception from a little known regimen of cut up packets of pills to a product widely available over the counter to everyone.
 The research informed judicial and FDA decisions to ultimately move emergency contraception over-the-counter in the U.S. It also had a wide impact on policy and regulatory decisions in other countries where people can now access emergency contraception.